solyarisoftware/blomming_api/README.md

 Consist of:

-* The *blomming_api* rubygem code, containing basic API client access logic (the Blomming API wrapper layer).
+1. The *blomming_api* rubygem code, containing basic API client access logic (the Blomming API wrapper layer).
 Gem available at the [rubygems repository](http://rubygems.org/gems/blomming_api).

+2. [`/examples`](https://github.com/solyaris/blomming_api/tree/master/examples) contains some tests and demo usage examples as Ruby command line interface (CLI) scripts.

 The idea behind the project is to supply some HTTP Blomming API wrapper/helpers to Ruby language applications developer, wrapping multipart/form-data or JSON payload encoding with Ruby hashes data structures.
 In the sketch here below the usual client / server architecture:

 					.-------------------------.